Adriana Corral: Residencies and awards

 Corral's artwork has been recognized regionally, nationally, and internationally.
 She received the Roy Crane Award for Outstanding Creative Achievement in the Visual Arts in 2013, the MacDowell Colony Grant (2014), the National Association of Latino Arts and Culture Grant in 2014, the Joan Mitchell Foundation Emerging Artist Grant in 2015 and the Joan Mitchell Foundation Artist-in-Residence in 2018, the Künstlerhaus Bethanien Residency in Berlin in 2016, International Artist-in-Residence at Artpace in 2016, and the Artadia Award in 2019.
 Corral was invited to speak at the Ford Foundation's 2016 U.S. Latinx Arts Futures Symposium.
 Corral was a 2017 fellow at Black Cube, a Nomadic Art Museum, during which time she produced and installed Unearthed: Desenterrado (on view March 9–June 9, 2018).

 Exhibitions

 Corral's 2020 solo exhibition Line as Human/Línea como concepto humano was held at the Betty Moody Gallery in Houston, Texas.
 The title of the show was inspired by a text written in the 1960s by the artist Gego.
 Corral's Unearthed: Desenterrado was exhibited at the Staniar Gallery at Washington and Lee University and the Boulder Museum of Art, Boulder, Colorado.
 Corral's Sous Rature: Under Erasure was exhibited in 2016 at Artpace in San Antonio, Texas.
 Her first major solo exhibition, Voces de las Perdidas: Voices of the Lost was held at Mexic-Arte Museum in Austin in 2011.

+In 2024, her work was featured in Xican-a.o.x.
+Body, a comprehensive exhibition on the contributions of Chicano artists to contemporary culture at the Pérez Art Museum Miami, Florida.

-Corral's work has been exhibited in a variety of group exhibitions including the New Orleans Museum of Art, Los Angeles Contemporary Exhibitions, Krannert Art Museum, Three Walls Gallery, Chicago, Illinois, University of Arizona Museum of Art, Blue Star Contemporary, and the McNay Art Museum.
+Corral's work has been exhibited in a variety of group exhibitions including the Pérez Art Museum Miami, New Orleans Museum of Art, Los Angeles Contemporary Exhibitions, Krannert Art Museum, Three Walls Gallery, Chicago, Illinois, University of Arizona Museum of Art, Blue Star Contemporary, and the McNay Art Museum.